MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P3-going-react/content.md

 >      getMeteorData: function() {
 >        // Get all data from the Hours collection
 >        return {
->          // Use the Mongo Collection find method to get all data
+>          // Use the Mongo Collection find/fetch method to get all data and store it in a key-value store (JSON)
 > 			 CODE HERE
 >        }
 >      },